Associate Professor of Film & Television Studies

 Coventry, CV4 7HS

 Karl Schoonover holds an M.A. and Ph.D. in Modern Culture and Media from Brown University as well as an B.A. from Hampshire College (Amherst, Massachusetts).
 He has written widely on topics including film theory, slow cinema, the representation of toxic waste, photographic hoaxes, stardom in the 1970s, and many aspects of Italian cinema.
-He is co-investigator on the AHRC Major Research Project 'Producers and Production Practice in the History of Italian Cinema, 1949-1975' (2016-2019).
 He was co-investigator on the AHRC-funded 'Global Queer Cinema' project (2011-2013).
 He serves on the advisory board member for Routledge's Remapping World Cinema book series and is co-founder of a scholarly caucus for art historians and visual culture researchers within the international Society for Cinema and Media Studies.

 My research explores the relationship of cinema aesthetics to political change.
 I am also interested in the history of film theory, particularly its engagement with questions of realism, temporality, excess, obscenity, and the photographic image.
 My recent work interrogates how the idea of ‘world cinema’ emerges from particular institutions (e.g., arthouses, film festivals, tax structures, NGOs, piracy practices, etc.).
 My first book Brutal Vision: The Neorealist Body in Postwar Italian Cinema explores how Neorealist films used images of suffering to reconstitute the idea of the human, to recalibrate the scale of human community, and to endorse a foreign spectator as a necessary moral onlooker.
 The ‘brutal humanism’ of these films, I argue, provided an affective bolster to the socio-economic bonds of the North Atlantic community and to a new culture of transnational humanitarian aid that threatened national sovereignty.
 With Rosalind Galt, I edited the book Global Art Cinema, an anthology that examines art cinema’s persistence as a category in the era of globalisation.